-This post is sponsored by Byte.
+This post on the side effects of invisible aligners is sponsored by Byte.
 All opinions are my own.

 At the beginning of the year, I started a my invisible aligner journey.
 Although I had braces in my teenage years, my teeth shifted quite a bit during my pregnancies.
 When Byte reached out, it seemed like a great opportunity to try out the aligners.
 I’ve been wearing my invisible teeth aligners for just about a month now, so I wanted to tell you about my experience, so far.

 When the kit arrived, I was pretty excited.
 I’ve been continually impressed with Byte for their packaging and clarity.
 It took a little longer to get my aligners than I was expecting.
 They never actually said how long it would take, so I was expecting it would be super quick and easy like everything else had been with them.
 But once they did arrive, I read through all of the instructions and found it all very clearly laid out.

 The way they label and organize the packaging just makes everything so easy.
 I started the second day my package arrived, on a Friday.
 The first time I put in the aligners, it felt a little weird.
 I wouldn’t say uncomfortable, but there was a bit of pressure on some of my teeth.